Best Android Proxies for 2026: Top Mobile-Friendly Providers

 - Improved performance comes from optimizing traffic, as a proxy server might be closer to the target server and have fewer restrictions.

 Unless, of course, you want additional features, such as encryption or a proxy manager for multiple IP addresses.
-Such proxy apps are often needed with proxy servers since there are many different types of proxies for Android to choose from.
+Such proxy server apps are often needed with proxy servers since there are many different types of proxies for Android to choose from.

 Types of Proxies That Work With Android

-All proxy types can work as Android proxies, but several ones work especially well.
+All proxy types can work as Android proxies, but several specific ones work especially well.
 Which is the best proxy for Android for you depends on your use case, but it’s important to understand the most popular ones before choosing.

 - Mobile proxies, just like your Android device, use IP addresses assigned by mobile carriers over 3G, 4G, 5G, or LTE networks.
 They are difficult to detect and provide excellent access to services reserved for mobile devices.